Jiisala/Tira-labra-2022/Documentation/testing_report.md

 ```

 I believe that is enough to show the difference you can make by fiddling with the settings.
 I still find new combinations that give surprising results, even after spending embarrassingly long time generating maps and marveling my own work.
-Later on when combined with a game mechanics and added level features, this generator should be able to handle all the levels needed for a fairly complex game.
+Later on when combined with some game mechanics and added level features, this generator should be able to handle all the levels needed for a fairly complex game.